-- The hardship will remain in place for a twelve-month period. - At the end of that twelve-month period, the household may reapply for an extended hardship TTP. - If the household does not reapply for the hardship or is not approved for an extended hardship, the tiered rent will revert back to the pre-hardship tiered rent TTP.
+- The hardship will remain in place for a 12-month period. - At the end of that 12-month period, the household may reapply for an extended hardship TTP. - If the household does not reapply for the hardship or is not approved for an extended hardship, the tiered rent will revert back to the pre-hardship tiered rent TTP.

-• The Hardship at Enrollment: Decrease in Income applies to families in the Treatment group.
+The Hardship at Enrollment: Decrease in Income applies to families in the Treatment group.

-- Prior Year Retrospective Gross Income: \$25,000 - Tiered Rent TTP based on prior/retrospective gross income: \$560 - Current/Anticipated Gross Income: \$18,000 - Tiered Rent TTP based on current/anticipated gross income: \$420 - Household is eligible for hardship since the tiered rent TTP using current/anticipated gross income is at least one tier lower than the tiered rent TTP using the prior/retrospective gross income.

-• Hardship TTP: \$420
+- Prior Year Retrospective Gross Income: \$25,000 - Tiered Rent TTP based on prior/retrospective gross income: \$560 - Current/Anticipated Gross Income: \$18,000 - Tiered Rent TTP based on current/anticipated gross income: \$420 - Household is eligible for hardship since the tiered rent TTP using current/anticipated gross income is at least one tier lower than the tiered rent TTP using the prior/retrospective gross income. - o Hardship TTP: \$420

-E. Hardship At Enrollment: Increase in TTP Due to Loss of Childcare Expense Deduction - Treatment Group Only
+E. Hardship at Enrollment: Increase in TTP Due to Loss of Child Care Expense Deduction - Treatment Group Only

 Some families may face a hardship due to the tiered rent policy's reliance on gross income (with no deductions) instead of adjusted income.
-The childcare deduction requires special attention because childcare can be very expensive and because paid childcare is often essential for enabling parents to work.
+The child care deduction requires special attention because child care can be very expensive and because paid child care is often essential for enabling parents to work.

 For households already receiving assistance, HHA conducts an income examination at the time of enrollment into the tiered rent treatment group.
-Where a household's total unreimbursed childcare expenses is at least \$2,000/year, HHA will allow the full deduction of reasonable unreimbursed childcare expenses and apply the tiered TTP that corresponds to their current/anticipated adjusted annual income.
+Where a household's total unreimbursed child care expenses is at least \$2,000/year, HHA will allow the full deduction of reasonable unreimbursed child care expenses and apply the tiered TTP that corresponds to their current/anticipated adjusted annual income.

 • Hardship requests do not need to be made at enrollment.
-HHA will automatically determine if a hardship, due to an increase in TTP as a result of the loss of childcare deductions, exists.
+HHA will automatically determine if a hardship, due to an increase in TTP as a result of the loss of child care deductions, exists.

-• A household will be eligible for this hardship exemption if the household's total unreimbursed childcare expenses are at least \$2,000/year.
+• A household will be eligible for this hardship exemption if the household's total unreimbursed child care expenses are at least \$2,000/year.

-• If a hardship exists, the hardship TTP will be set using the income band that applies to the household's current/anticipated adjusted annual income, taking into account the full allowable childcare expense deduction.
+If a hardship exists, the hardship TTP will be set using the income band that applies to the household's current/anticipated adjusted annual income, taking into account the full allowable child care expense deduction.

-- The hardship will remain in place for a twelve-month period. - At the end of that twelve-month period, the household may reapply for an extended hardship TTP.
-For continued childcare hardship eligibility, during the twelve-month hardship period, the household must apply for childcare assistance provided by local private/public partners.
-In the event childcare assistance is denied for reasons beyond failure to apply or lack of participation and the household remains eligible to deduct childcare expenses, HHA will extend the hardship for an additional twelve-month period.
-Written evidence of the household application and related written response is required for HHA to make a determination on extending the childcare hardship. - If the household does not reapply for the hardship or is not approved for an extended hardship, the tiered rent will revert back to the pre-hardship tiered rent TTP.
+- The hardship will remain in place for a 12-month period. - At the end of that 12-month period, the household may reapply for an extended hardship TTP.
+For continued child care hardship eligibility, during the 12-month hardship period, the household must apply for child care assistance provided by local private/public partners.
+In the event child care assistance is denied for reasons beyond failure to apply or lack of participation and the household remains eligible to deduct child care expenses, HHA will extend the hardship for an additional 12-month period.
+Written evidence of the household application and related written response is required for HHA to make a determination on extending the child care hardship.

+• If the household does not reapply for the hardship or is not approved for an extended hardship, the tiered rent will revert back to the pre-hardship tiered rent TTP.

-• The Hardship at Enrollment: Increase in TTP Due to Loss Of Childcare Expense Deduction applies to families in the Treatment group.
+• The Hardship at Enrollment: Increase in TTP Due to Loss of Child Care Expense Deduction applies to families in the Treatment group.

-- Prior/Retrospective Gross Income: \$30,000 - TTP using Prior/Retrospective Gross Income: \$700 - Childcare expenses: \$9,500 - Current/anticipated gross income: \$35,000 - Current/anticipated adjusted income: \$35,000 \$9,500 = \$25,500/year - Childcare expense deduction of \$9,500 exceeds the threshold of \$2,000/year - Household qualifies for the childcare hardship - Hardship TTP for the current/anticipated adjusted income is: \$560
+- Prior/Retrospective Gross Income: \$30,000 - TTP using Prior/Retrospective Gross Income: \$700 - Child care expenses: \$9,500 - Current/anticipated gross income: \$35,000 - Current/anticipated adjusted income: \$35,000 \$9,500 = \$25,500/year - Child care expense deduction of \$9,500 exceeds the threshold of \$2,000/year - Household qualifies for the child care hardship - Hardship TTP for the current/anticipated adjusted income is: \$560